echilundo/courage-to-question/posts/denouement-2019-music.md

 <figcaption style="text-align: center;">Watchmen (Music from the HBO Series) by Trent Reznor & Atticus Ross</figcaption>

+NUN WITH A MOTHERF*&*ING GUN

+I’LL WAIT

+THE BRICK

+A TRAVELLER FROM AN ANTIQUE LAND

+GHRAIB ME A TERRORIST

 <p align="center"> — </p>

 <h2 style="text-align: center;">I Was Disappointed By</h2>

 <figcaption style="text-align: center;">CrasH Talk by ScHoolboy Q</figcaption>

+The Q is a great musician, able to talk about the pleasures of life with a certain panache.
+His iconic bucket hat, followed by an iconic snarling voice are the cherries on top.

+Following two Grammy-nominated albums (yes, I know that it’s essentially a popularity contest…but they were legit good) and a dizzying array of top-notch guest appearances…the world was feverishly waiting for his next great album.

+It came.
+And went.
+That’s how you know you did badly.
+Not great, but not terrible.
+ScHoolboy Q sounds tired and lethargic even on supposedly high energy bangers.
+There are some stand out tracks though, especially those that tackle mental health, fame, and his role as a father.

+You know what pissed me off though?

+In literally every other song he's featured this year, he sounds like his old self.
+I suppose some experiments pay off, and others don’t.

 <p align="center"> — </p>